Great Smoky Mountain Council: History

 The earliest reference to black Boy Scouting in Knoxville is found in, A Social Study of the Colored Population of Knoxville, Tennessee (1926) documenting that there were no formally chartered black Boy Scout troops operating in Knoxville at that time.
 The Knoxville Journal reported on March 5, 1931, that Jacques A. Beauchamp came to Knoxville to conduct training for scoutmasters and spoke at an assembly at Knoxville’s black Austin High School to promote the organization of black Boy Scout troops and professional work for black executives in the BSA.
 The Aurora newspaper (published at Knoxville College) also reported on March 5 that three black Boy Scout troops (Troop Nos.
 60-62) had recently been established in the city.
 The article described Scouting for the black community in this way, “We do not see how anyone could register any adverse criticism to it.
 The training it gives to the boys and young men is wholesome and helpful.”
 The article mused that current Knoxville College students should take BSA training as a way to promote the formation of black troops in the communities that they would later live in after graduation.

 In 1936, the Knoxville Council leased a patch of property on Norris Lake from the Tennessee Valley Authority.
 This soon became the Council summer camp, named Camp Pellissippi.
 1938 saw Camp Pellissippi's first summer camp season; 75 Scouts attended with 600 in attendance the following year.
 Pellissppi Lodge 230 of the Order of the Arrow is named for the camp.

 In 1952 several Scout leaders including William Perry "Buck" Toms purchased a plot of property on the shores of Watts Bar Lake using proceeds from a Scout show.
 Three years later, the first summer camp was held at Buck Toms with 155 Scouts and leaders in attendance.
 The first campers arrived by boat, due to the lack of any road to the camp grounds.
 Electricity was implemented at the camp in 1957.

 In 1977, the dining hall at Camp Pellissippi was destroyed by fire.
 The summer camp was rendered defunct and although the council has retained the property as a campground for troops, it has not served as a summer camp since.
 This left Camp Buck Toms to serve as the sole summer camp of the Great Smoky Mountain Council.
 However, Camp Pellissippi continues to host an annual winter camp for Boy Scouts.

 1994 saw the renovation of Buck Toms with the addition of several buildings, including a dining hall that greatly increased the camp's capacity.
+In 2022, the Council completed construction of a third dining hall on the Camp Buck Toms property.